-The "Duty factor" input variable allows the specified timer runtime to be modified from 0 to 500%.
+The "Duty factor" input variable allows the specified timer runtime to be modified from 0 to 500 %.
 The timer runtime can thus be influenced via analogue signals and calculation values.

-Input variables Enable General enabling of the function (digital value ON/OFF) Trigger input Digital input signal, ON/OFF, to start the Timer function Duty factor Analogue value in % to one decimal place, to modify the timer runt- ime in this proportion.
-Start time Analogue value for the timer runtime in all modes.
-If unused, this value is set in the parameters.
-Stop time Analogue value for the OFF time in Astable mode.
-If unused, this value is set in the parameters.
+Input variables Enable General enabling of the function (digital value ON/OFF) Trigger input Digital input signal, ON/OFF, to start the Timer function Duty factor Analogue value in % to one decimal place, to modify the timer runtime in this proportion.